sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 Command Prompt :
 From welcome message Press CTRL+ALT F2
-Note : This is just linux terminal, if you don't see F2 working try F3/F4 Signin as "chronos" no password necessary
+Note : This is just linux terminal, if you don't see F2 working try F3/F4 Sign-in as "chronos" no password necessary

 download script :
 ```curl -LO mrchromebox.tech/firmware-util.sh```